|Course Length:||1 Year Full-Time|

 The PGCE will train you to teach across the 5-11 age range in Key Stages 1 and 2 and achieve the Teachers’ Standards.
 You will receive a high quality training experience and learn the latest approaches and strategies necessary to fully prepare you for your first year as a Newly Qualified Teacher (NQT).

-During the programme you will study a breadth of subjects, including all of the National Curriculum subjects, and you will specialise in one of the following:
+During the programme you will study a breadth of subjects, including all of the National Curriculum subjects.
+Through a focus on evidence-based research, you will specialise in one of the following:

 - Humanities and Creative Arts